 When he thrust his tongue into her mouth the first time she made an impatient sound and pulled back.
 He’d moved his hands immediately to her breasts – he was fine without kissing – but she took his head in her hands and gave him a little shake.
-Then she kissed him, starting slowly, and in seconds he couldn’t believe he’d thought he could be fine without kissing.
+Then she kissed him, starting slowly, and in seconds he couldn’t believe he’d ever thought he could be fine without kissing.

 Her tongue caressed his with a surprising dexterity – stroking him, finger-like, then slipping easily around to awaken the underside nerves.
 Excited, he sucked it deep into his mouth, expecting her to protest.
 She didn’t – if anything, she seemed to push it deeper, and for a moment it seemed his mouth was filled almost to the throat with warm slithery wetness.

 He tried to back his head away and grab a breath but her lips held him, vacuum-like.
 He tried again to move his head but found he could not; he was totally immobilized.
 His heart began to pound, not just in his chest but everywhere – his neck, his temple, his wrists, his groin: pulse points all around his body began fluttering like bats.

 I can’t breathe, he thought, but even then her tongue was slipping away and he was chasing it, coaxing it with his own.
 She resumed caressing the inside of his mouth until he groaned.